Andre0112/GitHubIntro/README.md

 # GitHubIntro
-A basic introduction to. teach git and github
+A basic introduction to teaching git and github